svenkeidel/sturdy/README.md

 ## Acknowledgments

-I want to thank all people that have contributed to this project (in alphabetical order):
+I want to thank everyone that has contributed to this project (in alphabetical order):

 Matthijs Bijman, Sebastian Erdweg, Jente Hidskes, Wouter Raateland